deeplint/deeplint-pack-starter/README.md

-# DeepLint Package Starter
+# DeepLint Pack Starter

-This provides a minimal starter template for creating a DeepLint package.
+This provides a minimal starter template for creating a DeepLint pack.